ewood-coder/fs-journal/journal/08/reflection.md

 ## Prompts
 - What went well this week?
+Everything surprisingly.
+I got stuck on a few harder tasks but managed to get through them.

 - What did you learn that was a shock or surprise?
+Nothing that was a shock or a surprise

-- What are you struggling with?
+- What are you struggling with? javascript lol

-- What would you count as a victory?
+- What would you count as a victory? getting anything functional made, such as the weather forcast api calls :D